 In the 18th-century decorative ironwork bloomed under the influence of The Art Nouveau style.
-It focused on creating custom pieces of decorative ironworks instead of going for mass production projects.
+It focused on creating custom decorative iron works instead of going for mass production projects.
 Creativity was put on a pedestal at that time and the flora and fauna motives were particularly favored in the ornamental ironwork.
 Signature touches of the Art-Nouveau craftsmen were the “whiplash” motifs that created a sense of dynamic and elegance.

 Photo: Hotel Tassel

-New Orleans is the city known to have preserved a lot of its historical ornamental ironworks.
-For instance, the French Quarter shelters exquisite ornamental ironworks forged by Spanish and French masters.
+New Orleans is the city known to have preserved a lot of its historical ornamental iron works.
+For instance, the French Quarter shelters exquisite decorative iron works forged by Spanish and French masters.

 Photo: LeBranche House

-The gateway of Cabildo is one of the last standing examples of Spanish mastery with molding beaten from solid bars.
+The gateway of Cabildo is one of the last standing examples of Spanish mastery with moulding beaten from solid bars.

 Photo: Firescreen by Edgar Brandt